kevinlondon/kevinlondon.github.io/_drafts/devops_from_scratch.md

 Let's run `vagrant provision` again, check out our server, and move on to the next thing!

+...

-Wait, actually, what's the next step?
+Wait, what's the next step?
 We have our app running with the web server and code, so that's all good.
-The next step, in our case, should be to do one final check and make sure we don't need any of the manual configuration we did along the way.
+The next step should be to do one final check and make sure we don't need any of the manual configuration we did along the way.

 One more time, let's run a `vagrant destroy`, `vagrant up` to make sure it all works.